yum25/simplingo/README.md

 > [!WARNING]
 > Currently in development, does not translate or simplify text yet, this extension only modifies the DOM in trivial ways.

-An AI browser extension that helps you understand tehcnical documents and translate between languages.
+An AI browser extension that helps you understand technical documents and translate between languages.

 ## Install and Build